 What is User Adoption?

-When implementing new software such as Blue Link ERP which affects all areas of the business, training employees on how to use the system is only the beginning, user adoption, on the other hand, is the desired training outcome where new software users start working with the system and commit to using it long term.
+User adoption is the desired training outcome where new software users start working with the system and commit to using it long term.
+When implementing new software such as Blue Link ERP which affects all areas of the business, training employees on how to use the system is only the beginning.
+We want companies to strive to obtain user adoption.
 Learning a new system is not easy and it’s best to support your team wherever possible.
 Open the floor to discussion about any issues or concerns they may have about the new software.
 Remember that many of the employees are seeing the new system in action for the first time and will have questions about processes changing.
 Below we outline a few strategies that can help with coaching your employees to commit long term.

 Get To the Heart of Why the Change Is Happening

 Change can make people feel uncomfortable because it disrupts their daily processes, and we all know how hard it is to break habits.
 A new system will look different, work differently, and will require in-depth training so it’s easy to make mistakes if employees are not engaged.
 The best way to get your employees on board with change is to be honest and transparent with them about why the change is happening and how it can help them.
 According to the Diffusion of Innovations Theory, everyone reacts to change differently, and you should know where your staff lies within the model.
 Understanding who The Innovators and Early Adopters are will help you better prepare for and react to any push-back from employees.
 When 5% of the people in the group adopt a change, the change is embedded.
 When 20% adopt it, the change is unstoppable.
 Statistically, the Innovators, Early Adopters tend to make up almost 20% of people in an organization so you can focus your efforts on these people who can then help you influence the remaining groups.

 Download our Change Management Guide to learn more about adapting your business and staff to change.

 Adoption Creates Value